ManticoreGamesInc/platform-documentation/src/tutorials/lua_style_guide.md

     -- Properties are camelCase, constants are UPPER_CASE doggo.color = Colors.BROWN

-    -- Member functions are called with a ':' (while static functions, see above, are called with a '.') doggo:AttachToPlayer(player, PlayerSockets.RIGHT_ANKLE) end
+    -- Member functions are called with a ':'
+    -- While static functions, see above, are called with a '.' doggo:AttachToPlayer(player, PlayerSockets.RIGHT_ANKLE)
+end